accountinglib/accountinglib/README.md

 * Validation, generation and manipulation of domains specific to Norway and Norwegian citizens.

 ## AccountingApp Features
+[AccountingApp](accountingapp/README.md) is a Swing GUI app for managing accounting ledger and inspecting SAF-T files.
 * Java Swing GUI for creating and updating accounting data and reports.
 * View Ledger, Accounts, Vouchers, SAF-T import
 * Validation and display of SAF-T files